 It is a common misconception that company directors have no right to redundancy but just like any other employee you may be eligible to claim.

-We understand that an insolvency process can be complex enough; that's why we also work closely with your Insolvency Practitioner to take the strain out of the process and ensure your claim is being managed effectively.
+We understand that an insolvency process can be complex enough; that's why we work closely with your insolvency practitioner to take the strain out of the process and ensure your claim is being managed effectively.

-In some cases, directors of insolvent companies regularly under-claim their statutory entitlement to redundancy payments.
-Our expert and experienced team ensure that you maximise your redundancy pay-out by claiming for everything you are entitled to.
-We will coordinate the submission of your claim to the Redundancy Payments Service (RPS) with your Insolvency Practitioner and help make sure the claim is paid out without being subjected to an expensive tribunal.
+Directors of insolvent companies regularly under-claim their entitlement to redundancy and other statutory payments.
+Our expert and experienced team will ensure that you maximise your redundancy pay-out by claiming for everything you are entitled to.
+We will coordinate the submission of your claim to the Redundancy Payments Service (RPS) by working with your insolvency practitioner to help make sure the claim is paid out without being subject to an expensive tribunal.

 Broadly speaking there are two main insolvent liquidation procedures: Compulsory Liquidation, and Creditors’ Voluntary Liquidation (CVL).

 As the name suggests, a Creditors’ Voluntary Liquidation, is when the liquidation process is started voluntarily by the directors of an insolvent company.
-This process is started usually due to increasing creditor pressures when the director has nowhere left to turn.
-The insolvent company would appoint an insolvency practitioner who would then call a meeting of the company’s creditors and facilitates the process of selling the company’s assets to repay the creditors.
+This process is usually entered into due to increasing creditor pressures leaving the director nowhere else to turn.
+The insolvent company would appoint an insolvency practitioner who would then call a meeting of the company’s creditors and facilitate the process of selling the company’s assets to repay creditors.

 Put simply, no.

-Just as an employee would not be able to claim redundancy while still in employment, you as a director are only able to claim redundancy when your company is in the process of going into liquidation.
-This is because a redundancy payment is designed to help individuals who have found themselves out of work rather than for those who are just contemplating the possibility of this happening.
+Just as an employee would not be able to claim redundancy while still in employment, you as a director are only able to claim redundancy when your company is in the process of going into insolvent liquidation.
+This is because a redundancy payment is designed to help individuals who have found themselves out of work, not those who actively choose to leave their job.

-It should also be noted that directors cannot claim redundancy in the instance of a solvent liquidation as this is seen as actively choosing to put yourself out of work rather than being made redundant.
+Due to this, directors cannot claim redundancy in the instance of a solvent liquidation as this is seen as actively choosing to put yourself out of work rather than being made redundant.

 Whether you’ve decided to liquidate your company voluntarily, or have been forced into liquidation by a creditor, closing down a business in this way is challenging both practically and emotionally.Continue Reading